FabioFischer/code-it/README.md

 # txt-editor

-Text editor implementation in Kotlin
+Multi tabbed text editor implementation using Kotlin and JavaFX